 |2016||2||Michigan State||2||29-6||Big Ten||81|

-The answer: Free throws matter, experience matters, 3-pointers do not.
+The answer: Free throws matter and experience matters, but 3-pointers do not.

 The biggest difference in every 15-v-2 upset was free throws.
 In all eight upsets, No. 15 seeds shot more free throws.
 In six, they made more, highlighted by FGCU’s ridiculous line of 30-for-44 against Georgetown.